Debt Recovery Agency: Collection, Recovery, or Enforcement?

 Why the Terminology Varies

 Two words describe the same practice for a specific reason.
 UK firms branded themselves as "debt collection" agencies through most of the post-war period.
 In the 1990s and 2000s, firms seeking to distance themselves from the aggressive consumer-collection reputation adopted "debt recovery" as a softer, more professional term.
-Consumer advocacy groups still often say "collection."
-Commercial creditors and their suppliers still often say "recovery."
+The practical consequence for a buying creditor: do not filter providers by name.
+Filter by service.
+Read the fee card, not the sign above the door.

 Tier One: Amicable Agency Work

 This is the default commercial recovery path.
 A creditor places a debt; the agency issues demand letters under its letterhead; follow-up happens by telephone and email; disputes are classified and fed back; undisputed balances are settled directly into a client account.
+The work is typically contingency-priced.
+A creditor pays only on recovery.
+The effective rate depends on debt age and debtor location: 8 to 12 percent for recent undisputed UK debt, 18 to 25 percent for older or overseas debt.

 Tier Two: Solicitor Pre-Action Work

-The defining action at tier two is the letter before action (sometimes called the letter of claim).
+When amicable has run its course or the facts require formal process from day one, the work moves to a solicitor or to an agency's in-house counsel.
+The defining action at tier two is the letter before action.
 In a case against an individual or sole trader, the Pre-Action Protocol for Debt Claims applies: the letter must contain specific information, the debtor has 30 days to respond, and failure by the creditor to follow the Protocol can result in cost sanctions at court.

 If the debt is undisputed, a second route opens: the statutory demand under the Insolvency Act 1986.
 For a corporate debtor, an unpaid statutory demand for GBP 750 or more creates a presumption of inability to pay and a basis for winding-up proceedings.
 For an individual, the threshold is GBP 5,000.
 This is a high-pressure instrument that works for clean, undisputed debts and backfires for disputed ones, because a debtor who successfully challenges a statutory demand recovers costs.